csc-training/geocomputing_course/materials/batch_job.md

 To submit the job for computation: `sbatch simple.sh`

-Check your jobs status with `sacct`.
+When we submit a batch job script, the job is not started directly, but is sent into a **queue**.
+Depending on the requested resources and load, the job may need to wait to get started.

 :::{admonition} How many resources to request?
 :class: seealso

 * You can use your workstation / laptop as a base measuring stick: If the code runs on your machine, as a first guess you can reserve the same amount of CPUs & memory as your machine has.
-Before reserving multiple CPUs, check if your code can make use them.
+* Before reserving multiple CPUs, check if your code can make use them.
 * You can also check more closely what resources are used with `top` on Mac and Linux or `task manager` on Windows when running on your machine
 * Similarly for running time: if you have run it on your machine, you should reserve similar time in the cluster.
 * If your program does the same thing more than once, you can estimate that the `total run time is number of steps times time taken by each step`.